spetric/Photoshop-Plugin-Host/README.md

 Image can be passed to engine using single contiguous image buffer, or by adding scalines (for possibly non-contiguous image buffers).

-Currently not supported in host engine: masking (although mask can be set - will be available within few days), padding, parameter saving/restoring, filters requiring SuitePea, descriptors handling.
+Currently not supported in host engine:
+- masking (although mask can be set - will be available within few days)
+- padding
+- parameter saving/restoring
+- filters requiring SuitePea
+- descriptors handling

 ### Required
 - C++ compiler (tested on Visual Studio 2017)